Stochastic Approximation with Block Coordinate Optimal Stepsizes: Convergence analysis

-\end{itemize} Under these conditions, the sequence $\{x_t\}$ converges to $x_*$ in the mean-square sense, i.e., $\lim_{t\to\infty}\E[\|x_t-x_*\|^2]=0$ \cite{Sakrison1966}.
-In particular, the last condition~\eqref{eqn:aiming-sakrison} ensures that the expected direction $\E_\xi[g(x,\xi)]$ always points towards the target $x_*$, implying that the distance from~$x_*$ can be reduced along this direction (with appropriate stepsize).
+\end{itemize} Under these conditions, the sequence $\{x_t\}$ converges to $x_*$ in the mean-square sense, i.e., $\lim_{t\to\infty}\E[\|x_t-x_*\|^2]=0$ \citep[e.g.,][]{Sakrison1966}.
+In particular, the last condition~\eqref{eqn:aiming-sakrison} ensures that the direction $-\E_\xi[g(x,\xi)]$ always points towards the target $x_*$, implying that the distance from~$x_*$ can be reduced along this direction (with appropriate stepsize).
 For this reason, we call it an \emph{aiming} condition.

-Similar results can be established under weaker aiming conditions than~\eqref{eqn:aiming-sakrison}; for example, without the upper bound on the inner product.
-But they are more subtle and require more sophisticated analysis \cite[e.g.,][]{RobbinsMonro51,Wolfowitz1952,Blum1954prob-one,Blum1954multidim,Dvoretzky1956,DermanSacks1959,Wasan69book}.
+In the context of stochastic optimization, i.e., minimizing $F(x)=\E_\xi[f(x,\xi)]$ with $g(x,\xi)=\nabla f(x,\xi)$ and $\E_\xi[g(x,\xi)]=\nabla F(x)$, the aiming condition~\eqref{eqn:aiming-sakrison} is implied by~$F$ being $\mu$-strongly convex and $L$-smooth \citep[e.g.,][]{Nesterov04book}.
+But in general it is a much weaker condition.
+Moreover, the upper bound on the inner product can often be removed by leveraging more sophisticated analysis \citep[e.g.,][]{RobbinsMonro51, Wolfowitz1952} or careful choice of the search direction $g(x,\xi)$ \citep[e.g.][]{Blum1954multidim, Dvoretzky1956}.
+This is the case of our aiming condition, which we present next.